Arcensoth/datapacks/doc.md

 #   namespace:another/parent/function
 ```

-This pattern may also be used for API functions that require a certain context, and would otherwise place the burder of setting the context on the developer.
+This pattern may also be used for API functions that require a certain context, and would otherwise place the burden of setting the context on the developer.
 This also helps to ensure that future versions of the function remain backwards-compatible.

 For example, a public parent function is created that calls the child function with the correct context: